Backup and Sync Your Backup to Cloud File Sync Services

 - For IDriveSync download here: https://www.idrivesync.com/downloads

 All you need to do is download and install the application for your favorite file sharing service (if you have not done so already), and check to see that you are logged into their service.
 If you have not set up your account with them, you will need to do so, but it is very easy to do so.
-For step by step instructions on how to use NovaBACKUP to backup your backup to cloud file sharing services, click here.
+For step by step instructions on how to use NovaBACKUP to backup and sync your backup to cloud file sharing services, click here.

 Create a Local Backup & Cloud Backup